Barbara Hillyer

-Barbara Hillyer or Hillyer-Davis (born 1934) was the founding director of the Women's Studies courses at the University of Oklahoma.
+Barbara Hillyer or Hillyer-Davis (March 1, 1934 – March 9, 2024) was an American academic and feminist activist.
+She was the founding director of the Women's Studies courses at the University of Oklahoma.
 Her 1993 book, Feminism and Disability was the 1994 Emily Toth Award winner for the best feminist publication of the year and was also named as Outstanding Academic Book by the Association of College and Research Libraries's Choice Magazine.
 Her work explored the response of the disability and feminist rights movements to aging, chronic illness, disability, and mental health.

-Early life and education
+Early life, education, and family

-Barbara Gene Hillyer was born on March 1, 1934, at Creston, Union County, Iowa to Grace (née Coy) and Murrel Newman Hillyer.
+Barbara Gene Hillyer was born on March 1, 1934, in Creston, Iowa, to Grace (née Coy) and Murrel Newman Hillyer.
 Her mother died when she was three and her father remarried the following year to Wanda Griswold.
 When she was six, her family relocated to Kansas City, Missouri, where her father managed movie theaters for fifteen years.
 Upon completing high school, Hillyer went on to further her education completing an undergraduate degree at Rockford College, graduate studies at Claremont Graduate University, and a PhD at the University of Wisconsin–Madison.
 After completing her doctorate in 1958, Hillyer traveled in Europe for more than two months before returning to marry Robert M. Davis, a fellow alumni from Madison.
 The couple would later divorce after having been married for twenty-two years.
+Later, Hillyer privately married poet and English Professor Abigail Keegan in 1995.
+The couple was married publicly and legally in 2021.